Don Rogers (footballer): Managerial career

 In the 1990 Rogers was manager of Lambourn Sports, who were at the time in the Hellenic Football League.
 During his tenure as manager, he helped secured the club's promotion to the Premier Division for the first time in 12 years, and reached the final of the Berks and Bucks Senior Trophy winning it once in the 1994–95 season, completing a league and cup double.

 He then went on to become joint manager of Swindon Supermarine with John Fisher in July 1996 and won the Hellenic Football League Premier Division title in the 1997–98 season.
 He and Fisher left at the start of the 1998–99 campaign due to the club's lack of ambition.

 Rogers was subsequently appointed manager of Hungerford Town but, despite guiding them to the 3rd qualifying round of the FA Cup, left at the start of the 1999–2000 season.

 Personal life

-After retiring, he went into the retail business, owning a shop in Swindon called Don Rogers Sports.
+Prior to retiring, he went into the retail business, owning a shop in Swindon called Don Rogers Sports.